lobbie/03_GettingAndCleaningData/README.md

-# Coursera Johns Hopskins University 03 Getting and Cleaning Data Project
+# Coursera Johns Hopskins University Data Science Course 03 Getting and Cleaning Data Project
 ## Author:  William Thong

 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 You will be graded by your peers on a series of yes/no questions related to the project.